Psychological Measurement – PSYC 421

 Rationale

 Thousands of psychological tests are used in the fields of psychology, counseling, business, and education.
 However, not all of these tests meet accepted standards of reliability and validity.
 It is important for the student to be able to evaluate if a particular psychological test meets accepted standards.
-In addition to identifying proper tests, students must also be aware of the many types of tests used in clinical settings and how these tests are used, the limitations of tests, the information derived from these tests, and how they are used to formulate treatment.
+In addition to identifying proper tests, the student must also be aware of the many types of tests used in clinical settings and how these tests are used, the limitations of tests, the information derived from these tests, and how they are used to formulate treatment.

 Course Assignment